Winners and Finalists

 Streamia, online media specialized in streaming technology

 2015: Lucify and Kuka

-Kuka is a expert search engine that brings journalists and experts together.
+Kuka is an expert search service that brings journalists and experts together.
 The original team included Mari Vaara, Iris Sandelin, Tuomas Valtanen, Jaakko Nygren and Ville Vaara.
-Now the team is strengthened by Janne Mikael Saastamoinen, Samuli Kaipainen and Soila Laivo.
-You can read the latest updated from Kuka here and here.

 Lucify helps organizations to visualize, understand and communicate important data with interactive data visualizations.
-The original team included Juho Ojala and Ville Väänänen, later Ville Saarinen has joined in.
-You can read the latest updates from Lucify here and here.
+The original team included Juho Ojala and Ville Väänänen.

 2013: Long Play

-Scoopinion is a browser ad-on that recommends quality articles for users.
+Scoopinion won the first-ever season of the Uutisraivaaja Media Innovation Challenge.
+The project was a browser ad-on that recommends quality articles for users.
 The team included Johannes Koponen, Mikael Koponen, Mikko Koskinen, Juha Leppänen and Ville Sundberg.
-You can read the latest updates from Scoopinion in here.

 In the season 2010–2011, eleven teams in total made their way to the finalist phase.

 The finalists included Eleet, Naapurisopu, Influence Networks, Collapick, Huuhkaja, Omaradio, Pogo, Knowshop, Pinchett (Murut), and Totuus ja valhe (Faktat oikein).